-- 7. After the drop, the contestant will remove the egg from the container for inspection by the judges. - 8.
-Each egg container that passes the drop test will be weighed without the egg and with all the material that was removed to open the container and remove the egg. - 9.
+- b.
+The egg remains in the container throughout the free-fall, impact, and after impact. - c.
+Final discretion resides with judges. - 8.
+After the drop, the students shall line up in the scoring area with their closed containers.
+When directed by the judges, students shall remove the egg from the container for inspection by the judges. - 9.
+Each egg container that passes the drop test will be weighed without the egg and with all the material that was removed to open the container and remove the egg. - 10.
 The winning entry will be determined by the container that weighs the least and successfully completes the drop, without the egg breaking/displaying any cracks.